16-19 Bursary & Study Programme

 Funding is on a per student, not per qualification basis.

-The A level subjects we offer for September 2019 entry are: Art & Design, Biology, Business, Chemistry, Design & Technology: Product Design, Drama & Theatre Studies, Economics, English Language, English Literature, Geography, History, Mathematics, Further Mathematics, Modern Foreign Languages (French, German and Spanish), Music, Physical Education, Physics, Psychology, Religious Studies (Philosophy & Ethics) and Sociology.
-We also offer BTEC Level 3 in Health & Social Care and Information Technology.
+The A level subjects we offer for September 2019 entry are: Art & Design, Biology, Business, Chemistry, Design & Technology: Product Design, Drama , Economics, English Language, English Literature, Geography, History, Mathematics, Further Mathematics, Modern Foreign Languages (French, German and Spanish), Music, Physical Education, Physics, Psychology, Religious Studies (Philosophy & Ethics) and Sociology.
+We also offer BTEC Level 3 in Information Technology

 Further details can be found in the prospectus under the sixth form area of the website.

-Most students take 3 A levels or equivalent which accounts for 24 out of 45 periods (those taking 4 A levels have 32 out of 45 teaching periods).
-1 period of assembly is compulsory for all students in the sixth form as well as daily tutor time.
+Most students take 3 A levels or equivalent which accounts for 18 out of 29 periods (those taking 4 A levels have 24 out of 29 teaching periods).
+1 period of assembly and Core RE are compulsory for all students in the sixth form as well as daily tutor time.

 Progression to university is extremely strong and a specialist UCAS co-ordinator oversees references and the application process.
 This same member of staff oversees alternative provision for those interested in Apprenticeships or Traineeships alongside the member of staff responsible for Careers and the schools Careers Advisor.